We use cookies on our website to provide you with the best experience. Most of these are essential and already present.

 Parabolique d'Enfer / Paraboles-Mix avec Leons d'Enfer

-It is the sixth release (out of eight) in our catalog devoted to this composer's experimental and electronic works.
-It also marks the end of the trilogy on the Parabolic works (following the 1972 unreleased recordings and the 2001 collective performance).
+This recording will be Sub Rosa's first posthumous recording of Henri Pousseur.
+It is the sixth release (out of eight) in their catalog devoted to this composer's experimental and electronic works.
+It also marks the end of the trilogy of the Parabolic works (following the 1972 unreleased recordings and the 2001 collective performance).
 This time around, we have a piece built through another major Pousseur work: Leçon d'Enfer (composed in 1990-1991 around Arthur Rimbaud).
-This previously unreleased version was realized by Henri Pousseur in Cologne in 1992.Paraboles-Mix avec Le…
+This previously-unreleas…

 Hommage Au Sauvage - A Portrait